Participate In Research

 It is widely acknowledged that exercise is important for maintaining a good physical and mental health, mood and cognition.
 The effectiveness on health outcomes in individuals with chronic pain, however, has shown to vary across different populations and different types of exercise.

-Participants in this study will engage in 2 assessment sessions conducted by an exericse physiologist, and it is possible that you will experience positive effects on your health outcomes.
+Participants in this study will engage in 2 assessment sessions conducted by an exercise physiologist, and it is possible that you will experience positive effects on your health outcomes.
 Participants will undergo assessments for measures of central sensitisation, and perform a 30-minute cycling exercise, during each session.
 Participants can choose to receive a plain language summary of the study results.

 All aspects of this study, including the exercise physiologist-delivered exercise session, are FREE – there are no costs involved for the participant.
 Upon successful completion of the study, participants will receive a $20 gift voucher as an honorarium for their time.